 The style is Teulon’s almost hallucinogenic reinterpretation of Puginian Gothic with delight evident from every view in his excursions into complex geometrical forms and restless variations in outline and detail.
 Architectural sculpture, much of it by Earp, plays an important role.
 Though the flint flushwork pays lip service to local traditions, it is simply more grist to Teulon’s mill in creating exhilarating variations in texture, colour and material.
 The estate remains and is used as a stud farm for racehorses, owned until his recent death by Sheikh Hamdan bin Rashid Al Maktoum, but the house is now in poor condition after a lengthy period of neglect.

 The circles in which the Calthorpes moved had an important bearing on Teulon’s career.
 There is a great deal to be discovered about how his entry to them came about and the succession of introductions that followed.
-The third Lord Calthorpe had been a close friend of, among others, William Wilberforce, Joseph John Gurney and Thomas Fowell Buxton, as well as being a staunch supporter of many of the great national evangelical societies.
-The fourth Lord Calthorpe commissioned a number of buildings for the Edgbaston Estate, notably the church of St James (1851-1852), built to serve a population greatly expanded by the development of the area.
+The third Lord Calthorpe had been a close friend of, among others, William Wilberforce, Joseph John Gurney and Thomas Fowell Buxton, as well as being a staunch supporter of many of the national evangelical societies.
 The fifth lord was part of the Marlborough House set, which revolved around Edward, Prince of Wales.
 So also was the tenth Duke of St Albans, William Amelius Aubrey De Vere Beauclerk (1840-1898), who commissioned from Teulon Bestwood Lodge on the northern fringes of Nottingham, built in 1862-1865.
-The strident manner of Elvetham is still present, but the overt medievalising returns, this time in the form of Teulon’s highly personal interpretation of Ruskinian Gothic.
+Here, the strident manner of Elvetham is still present, but the overt medievalising returns, this time in the form of Teulon’s highly personal interpretation of Ruskinian Gothic.
 The components of this sprawling complex are picturesquely disposed around a cour d’honneur and the massing broken up in a manner that belies the substantial proportions of the house.
 The love of sculptural invention is again present, especially in the hyperactively busy composition of the entrance tower with its intricate buttressing and oriels.

-Elsewhere, Teulon’s country house practice brought commissions for extensions and modifications.
-Some may have been minor, but others, though subsidiary to the host building, are still wholly characteristic statements of his work, such as the service wing added to Warlies Park in Upshire near Waltham Abbey in Essex.
-This is misdated to 1879 in several reference sources and there is clearly ground to be broken researching this aspect of Teulon’s career.
-Country houses have been subject to vagaries of fashion, seldom more so than during the 20th century reaction against High Victorianism, which often led to dramatic recastings and the obliteration of entire phases in a building’s architectural evolution.
-Such a fate befell Hawkley Hurst – located in the same Hampshire village where he built the neo-Romanesque church mentioned above – which was drastically remodelled in c.
-1912.
-The towerlet with a candle snuffer roof attached to what must have originally been a service wing is the only feature of the Cotswold Elizabethan pile now occupying the site that is recognisable in the illustration above.
-Access to country houses can be difficult to obtain for field study, while papers vital for an architectural historian’s research have yet to be deposited in record offices or may have disappeared altogether.
+Elsewhere, Teulon’s country house practice brought commissions for extensions and modifications to existing buildings in addition to the construction of entirely new ones.
+Some may have been minor, but others, though subsidiary to the host building, are still wholly characteristic statements of his work, such as the service wing added to Warlies Park (another Buxton property) in Upshire near Waltham Abbey in Essex.
+This is dated to 1879 in several reference sources – erroneously, since the architect was long dead by that point – and here as in so many other places there is ground to be broken in researching this aspect of Teulon’s career.
+Country houses are particularly susceptible to the vagaries of fashion, seldom more so than during the 20th century reaction against High Victorianism, which often led to dramatic recastings and the obliteration of entire phases in a building’s architectural evolution.
+Such a fate befell Hawkley Hurst, which had been built for J.J.
+Maberly outside the village to which this landowner gifted the neo-Romanesque church pictured and described above.
+Following its sale to a new owner in 1912, the house was rebuilt out of all recognition and the towerlet with a candle snuffer roof attached to what must have originally been a service wing is the only feature of the Cotswold Elizabethan pile now occupying the site that is recognisable in the illustration above.
+Access to country houses can be difficult to obtain for field study, papers vital for an architectural historian’s research sometimes have yet to be deposited in record offices or may have disappeared altogether.

 It was rare for architects with a country house practice not to be called upon to design estate buildings and Teulon’s work in this field constitutes a major part of his output.
-At Elvetham alone, he designed stables, a bridge, a water tower, cottages and a school.
 Around ten years after he commenced independent practice, he landed a commission to design houses for the ninth Duke of Bedford at Thorney in Cambridgeshire.
 Surviving correspondence with the Duke suggests that Teulon was already familiar with ideas on sanitation being promoted at that date by the Society for Improving the Condition of the Labouring Classes, mentioned previously in my post on Henry Darbishire.
-His involvement with the Society may have brought about an introduction to Prince Albert, who took an interest in its activity, and this, in turn, commissions for the Royal Estate in Windsor.
-In addition to workshop buildings (1858) and the addition in 1863 of a chancel to Jeffry Wyatville’s chapel of 1824-1825 at the Royal Lodge, Teulon supposedly extended Prince Consort Cottages on Alexandra Road in Windsor itself.
-This is a complex of model housing of 1855 built to designs by Henry Roberts (1803-1876), who had been much involved with putting into practice the ideas advocated by the Society.
+His involvement with the Society may have brought about an introduction to Prince Albert, who took an interest in its activity, and this, in turn, could have led to commissions for the Royal Estate in Windsor.
+In addition to workshop buildings (1858) and the addition of a chancel to Queen Victoria’s chapel at the Royal Lodge (1863), Teulon supposedly extended Prince Consort Cottages on Alexandra Road in Windsor itself.
+This is a complex of model housing of 1855 built to designs by Henry Roberts, who had been much involved with putting into practice the ideas advocated by the Society.
 In the same year of 1855, Teulon built Crown Cottages near Queen Anne’s Gate to Windsor Great Park on the southern edge of the town.

 Final years and afterword